 - you can apply for many types of income support

-- you can ask your bank for a cheque account, credit card and a loan
+- you can apply to your bank for a cheque account, credit card and a loan

-- you are fully bound by any contract you enter into, such as a tenancy agreement or hire purchase
+- you are fully bound by any contract you enter into, such as a tenancy agreement or consumer credit contract

-- you can place bets at the TAB or a racecourse and buy Instant Kiwi tickets
+- you can place bets at the TAB or a racecourse, or buy Instant Kiwi tickets

 - you can vote in national and local authority elections and stand as a candidate